 Workshop topics include: construction of identity, gender and sexuality through feminist and LGBTQ lenses; LGBTQ histories; the practice of art as a tool for social change; using Boal and Friere to build movements; and studio classes on craft and technique in our specific disciplines.

 By pairing our performances with “how-to” interactive workshops and/or lectures that offer practical, hands-on techniques, participants are encouraged to deepen their critical analyses of cultural production, and will walk away with a collection of techniques, tools and technology necessary to create artistic work and sustainable projects in their own communities.
 Topics include, but are not limited to: the construction of identity, gender and sexuality through feminist and LGBTQ lenses, LGBTQ histories, the practice of art as a tool for social change, and studio classes on craft and technique in our specific disciplines, such as songwriting, spoken word, audio production, solo performance, and memoir.
 Some titles include, “Stories on the Fringe: LGBTQ Histories through Performance,” “DIY New Media: Creating and Maintaining a Viable Internet Presence,” and “Interconnections: Gender Liberation and Social Justice.”
-For a full list of workshops and descriptions, please go to: http://www.
+For a full list of workshops and descriptions, please go to: http://www.heelsonwheelsroadshow.com/?page_id=12

-ABOUT US:
+ABOUT US

 We are New York City-based, multi-disciplinary, queer performing artists & activists who work professionally in a variety of media including theatre and performance, film/video, literature, music, print and web media, healing arts and community organizing.
 Members of our troupe have studied with the SITI Company, Bread and Puppet Theatre, and Augusto Boal, and are involved in subcultures like DIY punk and the downtown arts scene in NYC.

-Over the last three seasons HOW produced four major annual and six one-off arts events from Montreal to Minneapolis, engaging over one hundred artists and several thousand audience members with over 30 performances, three panels, 10 workshops, and five community events.
+Over the last four seasons HOW produced four major annual and six one-off arts events from Montreal to Minneapolis, engaging over one hundred artists and several thousand audience members with over 30 performances, three panels, 10 workshops, and five community events.

 “Touring with multi-disciplinary artists who work professionally in a variety of media means that we can share strategies from Theatre of the Oppressed to DIY, from zine writing to community forums, in order to bring a combination of glitter, gender justice and engaged art.
 We’ve got folks representing Australia to Bolivia to Appalachia; people who grew up working class, poor, and middle class; folks with graduate-level education and people who are self-taught; people who identify as trans, genderqueer, immigrant, multi-racial; survivors, organizers, and educators.
 Getting to shake up all this experience and celebrate the creativity that comes out is what storytelling and community art is about.”